john-cd/rust_howto/bk/src/code_organization/modules.md

     // The above is equivalent to:
     self::a_module::some_function();
 }
+// The inner function was marked public with `pub`,
+// so that it could be accessed.
+See visibility rules below.
 ```

 The `super` keyword is used to refer to the parent module: